Deltares/Wflow.jl/docs/src/structure.md

 ### Output netCDF section

-This section of the TOML file contains the output netCDF file for writing gridded model output, including a mapping between internal model parameter components and external netCDF variables.
+This optional section of the TOML file contains the output netCDF file for writing gridded model output, including a mapping between internal model parameter components and external netCDF variables.

 ```toml
 [output]